 11. Cut your student loan payment term in half.

 If you’re on a ten-year repayment plan and have a little extra wiggle room (or extra motivation) in your budget, consider crunching it down to five years.
-This doesn’t necessarily have to include any refinancing, it just means increasing your monthly payment and a sprint to the finish line.
+This doesn’t necessarily have to include any refinancing, it just means increasing your monthly payment and a sprint to the finish line, especially now while federal loans are on pause from interest.

 12. Pay for someone else’s groceries.

 13. Don’t eat out for a month.

 Are you up for the challenge?
 Eating out is a perennial thief of hard-earned dollars and can be a good reset after a busy (and treat-filled) December.
 Try to go without spending any money on food or drink outside the home for one whole month.
 May the odds be ever in your favor.

 14. Pay for your dream vacation in cash.

 15. Open a Roth IRA.

 If you’ve been doing the 401k thing and have heard of this Roth IRA jazz, maybe it’s the year you check it out.
 Some financial advisors recommend both types of savings (especially if you’re an avocado-toast-eating millennial or woke gen-z’er with compound interest on your side).
 This gives you greater flexibility in your golden years (having both lets you choose from a taxed or tax-free pot of money).

 16. Give more away.